OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/lazy-list.markdown

 }
 ```

-The list in the example above may have thousands of items but only a handful will be rendered at the same time.
+The list in the example above may have thousands of items, but only a handful will be rendered at the same time.
 The number of items that are rendered depends on the screen size.

 #### Variable height